 [16B, 16C.
 Deleted: No. 49 of 1960 s.
 11.]

-17. Effect on liability for payment of levy where racing authority declares bets off etc.
+17. Effect on annual licence fee of not being entitled to receive or retain consideration

-Where a person authorised to possess and operate a totalisator, or who is a bookmaker, the licensed manager of the bookmaker, or a licensed employee on behalf of that bookmaker has made a bet on a race or sporting event and has included the bet in a record or return as required under this Act, if it appears to the Commission that because of a decision of a competent authority controlling the race or sporting event or betting in respect of the race or sporting event, that person is not entitled to receive or retain the whole or part of the consideration for the bet, the Commission shall exempt that person from any liability for the payment of —

-(a) an annual licence fee in respect of —
+Where a person authorised to possess and operate a totalisator, or who is a bookmaker, the licensed manager of the bookmaker, or a licensed employee on behalf of that bookmaker has made a bet on a race or sporting event and has included the bet in a record or return as required under this Act, if it appears to the Commission that because of a decision of a competent authority controlling the race or sporting event or betting in respect of the race or sporting event, that person is not entitled to receive or retain the whole or part of the consideration for the bet, the Commission shall exempt that person from any liability for the payment of an annual licence fee in respect of —

-(i) a bookmaker’s licence; or
+(a) a bookmaker’s licence; or

-(ii) an authorisation to possess and operate a totalisator;
+(b) an authorisation to possess and operate a totalisator,

-or

-(b) bookmakers’ betting levy,

 in respect of the consideration not to be received or retained and if that person has already paid it, the Commission shall refund it to that person on demand.

 [Section 17 amended: No. 6 of 1987 s.
 12; No. 11 of 1992 s.
 39; No. 63 of 1995 s.
 54; No. 13 of 2002 s.
 14; No. 35 of 2003 s.
-102.]
+102; No. 37 of 2018 s.
+56.]

 17A.
 Annual licence fee in respect of totalisators

+(1A) In this section —

+total turnover has the meaning given in section 13(1A);

+turnover has the meaning given in section 13(1A).

 (1) Subject to this Act, for so long as an authorisation to which section 17B refers is lawful and the totalisator is operated the operator shall pay an annual licence fee at a prescribed rate assessed on the total turnover of that totalisator during the preceding year of assessment.

-(2) In this section —

-on-course turnover and turnover, respectively, have the same meaning as they have for the purposes of section 14;

-total turnover means the aggregate of the turnover which relates to bets made under this Act.
+[(2) deleted]

 (3) Subject to subsection (4), the licence fee payable shall be —

 (a) assessed in respect of an assessment year commencing on 1 August; and